laxa88/app-test-panda/README.md

 ## Development Notes

+### Using Storybook to develop components

+When writing components, it is impractical to use an existing page within the app as placeholder for work-in-progress.
+Storybook helps provide a sandboxed and organised environment for such a situation.

+1. Write the initial component.

+2. Add a story in `/stories`

+3. `require` the story in `.storybook/config.js`

+4. Start the Storybook server by running `npm run storybook`.
+The browser should automatically open with Storybook (default: `localhost:9001`), with hot-reloading.

+5. Continue developing the component and checking against the result in Storybook.

 ### Mocking files for Jest

 To mock any file, add a `__mocks__` folder adjacent to the folder being mocked, and add the folder and files with the same name as the file being mocked.